JMT-24/Chirp-KivyMD/README.md

 # Chirp-KivyMD
-A mobile social media app made using KivyMD and Python
+An android social media app made using kivy and kivyMD

+commands to install the libraries used:

+pip install kivymd
+pip install kivy